 Epic Games does not have so many services, but they have created a five million dollar development fund to “provide financial grants to innovative projects built in and around Unreal Engine 4”.

 Both Unreal and Unity have great places where you can buy and sell game assets.

 The Unity Asset Store has over fifteen thousand assets and 1.5 million users.
 Most of the assets are very affordable.

 The Unreal Marketplace is much newer than Unity’s asset store, and therefore much smaller.
 The assets are also generally more expensive.
 However, they all seem to be very high quality.

 If you are selling assets, note that both stores split the profit 70/30.

-Both engines are fantastic game creation tools, and similar in so many ways.
-But perhaps their best quality is that they are free!
-So you can download them both, try them out, and let me know what you think in the comments below!
+Both engines are fantastic game creation tools, and similar in many ways.
+But perhaps their best quality is that they are both free, with some revenue limitations.
+So you can download them both, try them out, and let me know what you think in the comments below.